A 10 Megahertz Spatial Light Modulator: Methods

 The measurement principle of the scanning photodetector method relies on capturing repeatable time-resolved response of the RIPA focal plane at discrete spatial coordinates.
 By physically translating the photodetector across the target region, we reconstruct the full spatiotemporal evolution of the optical field.

 As shown in Ext.
-Data Fig.~\ref{fig:fige3}a, we place a $5~\mu\mathrm{m}$-diameter pinhole (Thorlabs P5K) in front of an avalanche photodiode (APD, Thorlabs APD130A2), which is mounted on a three-axis translation stage.
+Data Fig.~\ref{efig:fige3}\textbf{a}, we place a $5~\mu\mathrm{m}$-diameter pinhole (Thorlabs P5K) in front of an avalanche photodiode (APD, Thorlabs APD130A2), which is mounted on a three-axis translation stage.
 The detector is precisely positioned along the $z$-axis to coincide with the focal plane ($xOy$).
 At each scanning coordinate, the control PC initiates a trigger to synchronize the AWG and an oscilloscope.
 Once triggered, the AWG then generates the programmed RF pulse sequences to drive the EOM, while the oscilloscope records the APD voltage traces (Ext.
-Data Fig.~\ref{fig:fige3}b, inset) with 2~ns temporal resolution.
+Data Fig.~\ref{efig:fige3}\textbf{b}, inset) with 2~ns temporal resolution.
 By systematically acquiring time traces over a 2D grid covering the first Brillouin zone with $5~\mu\mathrm{m}$ spatial resolution, we reconstruct the complete 3D spatiotemporal intensity distribution (Ext.
-Data Fig.~\ref{fig:fige3}b).
+Data Fig.~\ref{efig:fige3}\textbf{b}).

 To demonstrate the versatility and reconfigurability of RIPA, we characterize the asynchronous operation of independent optical spots.
-We report the reconstructed dynamics of two spots following a 1D zigzag trajectory (Ext.
-Data Fig.~\ref{fig:fige3}c) exhibiting a characteristic switching time of 200~ns.
+We report \review{an extra dataset showing} the reconstructed dynamics of two spots following a 1D zigzag trajectory (Ext.
+Data Fig.~\ref{efig:fige3}\textbf{c}) exhibiting a characteristic switching time of 200~ns.

-These results, along with those in Fig.~\ref{fig:fig4}, are obtained using a tapered amplifier (TA) between the EOM and the second-order filter to boost input power into the RIPA.
-The observed dynamics thus reflect the RF response, the TA response, the APD response, and the round-trip propagation within the RIPAs.
+These results, along with those in Fig.~\ref{fig:fig4}, are obtained with a tapered amplifier (TA) placed between the EOM and the second-order filter.
+The observed dynamics include contributions from the RF system, the TA, the photodetector, and the round-trip propagation within the RIPAs.
 The fact that we could still observe fast dynamics is attributed to the intrinsic high bandwidth of the TA, alleviating EOM power-handling limitations.
 Numerical simulation of the RIPA pulsed rising response is shown in Ext.
 Data.
-Fig.~\ref{fig:fige4}c, revealing a quantitative agreement with the experimental result.
+Fig.~\ref{efig:fige4}\textbf{c}, revealing a quantitative agreement with the experimental result.